dxc-technology/about-devops-dojo/about/index.md

 2.0](https://github.com/dxc-technology/online-devops-dojo/blob/master/LICENSE) and leveraging the [Katacoda](https://katacoda.com) online learning platform.

 We are making the online DevOps Dojo available to the community, in the hope they will be useful.
-Our primary goal is not to offer trainings as a service, but contribute a set of modules for the community to assemble and create more content in support of DevOps adoption.
+Our primary goal is not to offer trainings as a service, but contribute a set of DevOps learning experiences for the community to assemble and create more content in support of DevOps adoption.

 ## Contributing

-Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/online-devops-dojo) repository - which contains the source of all the modules - to fix an issue, enhance the training scenarios or even add new ones.
+Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/online-devops-dojo) repository - which contains the source of all the modules - to fix an issue, enhance the learning scenarios or even add new ones.

-You can also fork this repository, the [About DevOps Dojo](https://github.com/dxc-technology/about-devops-dojo) repository for use as a home/landing page for your training scenarios.
+You can also fork this repository, the [About DevOps Dojo](https://github.com/dxc-technology/about-devops-dojo) repository for use as a home/landing page for your learning scenarios.

 ## Contact